harshnisar/ml-india/_posts/2016-12-19-ml-india-nips-conference-2016-highlights.md

 - [On using machine learning techniques to conduct neuroscientific analyses](http://www.stat.ucla.edu/~akfletcher/brainsbits.html){:target="_blank"}

 We are in the process of compiling Indian researchers' work presented at NIPS 2016.
-If you presented any or are aware of such presentations, please feel free to share here with the rest of the group.
+If you presented any or are aware of such presentations, please feel free to share.